- General Concepts

 Using a graph on this basis makes it possible to identify multiple levels of employee engagement:

-Research shows that that pay and general work conditions are important in attracting people to organizations, but subsequently act as more of a ‘hygiene’ factor.
+Research shows that pay and general work conditions are important in attracting people to organizations, but subsequently act as more of a ‘hygiene’ factor.
 Frederick Herzberg introduced the dual concept of hygiene factors and motivators.

-Frederick Herzberg’s hygiene factors, as a form of 'motivation' (salary increases, nicer desk), is external – the carrot-and-stick approach.
+Frederick Herzberg’s hygiene factors, as a form of 'motivation' (salary increases, nicer desk), are external – the carrot-and-stick approach.
 To maintain the effect of external motivators you will have to constantly put larger carrots out.
 Such motivators will not make people excel, but will simply make them perform “not so badly”.
 Getting hygiene factors right will only provide a temporary improvement in motivation or engagement; getting it wrong will cause long lasting problems and negative attitudes and will serve as an effective barrier to engagement.

 Both factors are key components of employee engagement.
 Basic hygiene factors must be met to ensure employee satisfaction and retention.
 An employee must also feel motivated in order to perform at a high level.
 Hygiene factors are easier to identify and improve.
 Specific motivation factors differ for each employee and are most influenced by the employee’s supervisor.
 The manager needs to understand what drives each of his or her employees and create the circumstances for them to perform at their best.